ALS Equipment Overview |

 Having the right equipment at the right time can improve your quality of life and extend your independence.
 However, paying for equipment can be expensive.
-By learning about health insurance, you can save thousands of dollars—and get the equipment you need.
+By learning about health insurance and equipment loan closets, you can save thousands of dollars—and get the equipment you need.

 |